leamas/spotify-make/README.md

 User installs have some caveats:

+- The binary is called my-spotify, to allow parallel install with a system-wide 'spotify' installation.
-- The binary is by default in ~/bin.
-Your PATH must include this; this is a default setup on many (most?) distributions.
-Change with --bindir= to configure
+- The binary is by default installed in ~/bin.
 - The desktop file  and icons are installed under ~/.local/share.
 This is according to opendesktop specs, and most tools will find them there.
-Perhaps not all, though.
-Change with --datadir= to ./configure.
+- Some systems (notably Ubunt/unity) requires a logout-login sequence to pickup the installation in the menus.
 - Manpage goes to ~/.local/share/man/man1.
 Your MANPATH will probably need an update to include  $HOME/.local/share/man.
 Change dir with --mandir= to ./configure.
 Manpage isn't that useful anyway.